SusanLuebke/TR-N_coding_challenge/README.md

 - A squad of robotic rovers by NASA are set to land on a plateau on Mars.
 This plateau, which is curiously rectangular, must be navigated by the rovers so that their on board cameras can obtain a complete view of the surrounding terrain to send back to Earth.

-- A rover's position is represented as [0, 0, N]; which is defined as the bottom left corner of the rectangular plateau, facing north.
+- A rover's position is represented as [0, 0], 'N'; which is defined as the bottom left corner of the rectangular plateau, facing north.
 Compass directions may be 'N', 'E', 'W', 'S'; north, east, west, south respectively.

 - Rover movement is determined by a string: 'L', 'R' or 'M.'
 'L' and 'R' spin the rover 90 degrees without movement, whereas 'M' moves the rover forward one grid point while maintaining the same direction.